ioBroker/ioBroker.history/README.md

 # ioBroker.history

 This adapter saves state history in a two-staged process.
-At first datapoints are stored in RAM, as soon as they reach maxLength they will be stored on disk.
+At first data points are stored in RAM, as soon as they reach maxLength they will be stored on disk.

-To setup some datapoints to be stored they must be configured in admin "Objects" Tab (last button).
+To set up some data points to be stored they must be configured in admin "Objects" Tab (last button).

 ## Settings